duckysmacky/win-tools/README.md

 ## `ls`
-Lists directory contents of files and other directories.
-Output is colored based on file type (blue - directory, green - file, yellow - executable, cyan - hidden files).
-Much more prettier then the default Poweshell `ls` command.
+Lists directory contents of files and other directories. *Much more prettier then the default Poweshell `ls` command.*

 ### Usage
 ```bash
 Usage: ls [OPTIONS] [DIRECTORY]
 ```
 By default lists content of current directory.
+Output is colored based on file type (blue - directory, green - file, yellow - executable, cyan - hidden files).

 ### Options
 | Option | Description |